10 Participants Needed

 The trial does not specify if you need to stop all current medications, but you cannot be on anti-coagulant therapy or medications that increase the risk of bleeding.
 If you are on anti-seizure medication, you must continue taking it before the procedure.

-What data supports the effectiveness of the treatment ExAblate transcranial system for brain cancer?
+What evidence suggests that the ExAblate transcranial system is effective for brain cancer?

 This trial is for men and women aged 18-70 with brain tumors not advised for surgery or radiation.
 Participants must be able to consent, have a Karnofsky rating of 70-100, an ASA score of 1-2, and communicate during the procedure.
 Tumors should be in the cerebral hemispheres, clearly defined on MRI scans, less than 2.5 cm in diameter or 8 cm3 in volume.